How Would you like to be a Millionaire?

 You do it through automatic savings, compound interest and starting it all as soon as possible.

-Now, the average reader here is a 35 year old mum, so I am going to base everything below on that age.
+Now, the average reader here is a 35 year old mum, so we are going to base everything below on that age.

 However, you can play around with the figures yourself on the MoneySmart website here.